Homeshare International is governed by a group of trustees who are invited to serve by the Board.

 Professor Anne-Lotte Kreickemeier, Founder of Wohnen für Hilfe in Germany

 Hilary Todd, UK

-Cheryl managed a very successful homeshare programme in Canada which led to speaking engagements across the country resulting in the development of a national network and the HomeShare Canada website to help coordinate and disseminate information.
+Cheryl managed a very successful homeshare programme in Canada which led to speaking engagements across the country resulting in the development of the HomeShare Canada website to help coordinate and disseminate information.
 Cheryl has also been a homesharer.
 She has experience in local government, non-profit organisations and for-profit companies.